Job-Advisor-project/FrontEnd/planning/development-strategy.md

 ## Setup

 - [ ] Boilerplate React file
-- [ ] Install the material-ui library to react project ( open-source React
-      component library that includes a comprehensive collection of prebuilt components that are ready for use in production.)
+- [ ] MUI material-ui library is used in the react project ( open-source React component library that includes a comprehensive collection of prebuilt components that are ready for use in production.)
 - [ ] Strapi used as Backend database (By default, Strapi uses the SQLite for